 Email marketing is one form of direct marketing that brings results to many businesses not only in London but also around the world.
 Based on 2018 data, this decades-old technique is still ranked as the most effective marketing channel.
-It tops SEO, social media, affiliate marketing, and other digital methods when it comes to effectiveness.
+It tops SEO, social media, entre affiliate marketing, and other digital methods when it comes to effectiveness.

 See?
 Email marketing still plays a significant role in your small business.
 To make the most out of your email marketing efforts, you have to personalise your content.
 According to statistics, personalised emails deliver 6x higher transaction rates than template ones.